-Ed.
+Ed's.
 Note: This article first appeared in the pages of Police K-9 Magazine.
 It is reprinted by permission of the publisher and presented in partnership with our friends at Police K-9 Magazine in an ongoing effort to provide handlers and non-handlers with the best information available on issues that affect any department that has, or is considering getting, K-9 capabilities.
-We wish to thank the good folks at Police K-9 Magazine for this article and those they will provide in the future.

 By Jack H. Schonely

 Capturing a suspect in a foot pursuit requires good communication between the K-9 team and patrol officers.

 Patrol officers who are chasing suspects on foot or containing a structure that has suspects inside it initiate the majority of K-9 searches.
 The tactics those patrol officers choose directly affect the success rate of the K-9 search that follows.

 As K-9 handlers, you live for the search, and hope that you will have the opportunity to put your dog in a position to locate a suspect.
 Because you depend on your patrol officers, you should do everything possible to educate them about the tactics that will contain the suspect, keep officers safe and result in the outcome all of you want: a bad guy in handcuffs.

 Perimeter containment is a proven tactic for apprehending fleeing suspects who are attempting to evade law enforcement on foot.
 If patrol officers act quickly and decisively, the chances of containment are good, but they must clearly communicate their intentions.
 Successful perimeter containment doesn’t just happen – it takes training, practice, discipline and good tactical decision-making by all of the officers involved.

 Chase or Contain?